DejanDraschkow/n3n4/README.md

 The related article is currently in press:

-Draschkow, D., Heikel, E., Fiebach, C., Võ, M. L.-H., & Sassenhagen, J. (in press).
-No evidence from MVPA for different processes underlying the N300 and N400 incongruity effects in object-scene processing. *Neuropsychologia*.
+Draschkow, D., Heikel, E., Fiebach, C., Võ, M. L.-H., & Sassenhagen, J. (2018).
+No evidence from MVPA for different processes underlying the N300 and N400 incongruity effects in object-scene processing. *Neuropsychologia*. https://doi.org/10.1016/J.NEUROPSYCHOLOGIA.2018.09.016